 C. Cross-cutting Themes (CCT)

-Throughout the lifespan of the Coral Triangle Initiative, several cross-cutting themes were established to address elements or issues not identified in the RPOA, but are critical towards the fulfillment of the goals and objectives of the RPOA.
+Throughout the lifespan of the Coral Triangle Initiative, several cross-cutting themes were established to address elements or issues not identified in the RPOA but are critical towards the fulfilment of the goals and objectives of the RPOA.
 Elements and issues on gender equality, private sector involvement, local communities, promotion of scientific research and findings, and identification of capacity building needs are addressed in the following: establishment of the Women Leaders’ Forum (WLF); Regional Business Forum & Business Advisory Council (RBF/BAC); Local Government Network (LGN); Scientific Advisory Group (SAG); and Capacity Building.
 These cross-cutting themes are mainly led and supported by the CTI-CFF Development Partners in the early years of the CTI-CFF establishment.

 The Regional Secretariat through its GWG and CCT Division works with development partners to ensure continued support for the cross-cutting themes and at the same time to ensure CT6 member parties’ interests are taken into consideration when designing programs/projects.